 Appendix 6 provides the results of the quality appraisal checklist for economic evaluations applied to the included studies.
-The 3 Canadian studies were deemed partially applicable to our research question because of our uncertainty regarding whether other liquid biopsy testing strategies would have similar cost-effectiveness results to those evaluated.
-The 3 international studies were deemed partially applicable to our research question owing to our uncertainty regarding whether their cost parameters were applicable to the Ontario context.
+The 3 Canadian studies were deemed partially applicable to our research question because of our uncertainty regarding whether other liquid biopsy testing strategies would have similar cost-effectiveness results to those evaluated.174-176 The 3 international studies were deemed partially applicable to our research question owing to our uncertainty regarding whether their cost parameters were applicable to the Ontario context.177-179

-We identified 3 Canadian studies that we deemed partially applicable to the Ontario context; the population for all studies was people with advanced NSCLC.
-174-176 We did not identify any studies evaluating liquid biopsy testing for people with early-stage NSCLC, which may be due to the uncertain clinical utility of liquid biopsy testing at earlier stages of NSCLC.
-189 The cost-utility analysis by Ezeife et al 174 evaluated tissue and liquid biopsy testing combined, whereas the 2 budget impact analyses by Patel et al 175 and Johnston et al 176 evaluated liquid biopsy testing for people with insufficient tissue for tissue testing.
+We identified 3 Canadian studies that we deemed partially applicable to the Ontario context; the population for all studies was people with advanced NSCLC.174-176 We did not identify any studies evaluating liquid biopsy testing for people with early-stage NSCLC, which may be due to the uncertain clinical utility of liquid biopsy testing at earlier stages of NSCLC.189 The cost-utility analysis by Ezeife et al174 evaluated tissue and liquid biopsy testing combined, whereas the 2 budget impact analyses by Patel et al175 and Johnston et al176 evaluated liquid biopsy testing for people with insufficient tissue for tissue testing.
 All 3 studies found that the use of liquid biopsy testing would increase the number of people with actionable genomic alterations detected and increase the use of targeted therapies.
-The population sizes and budget impact estimates of the 2 budget impact analyses depended on the rate of insufficient tissue for tissue testing.
-Johnston et al 176 assumed that 5% of people presenting for testing would have insufficient tissue, whereas Patel et al 175 estimated this figure at 16%.
+The population sizes and budget impact estimates of the 2 budget impact analyses depended on the rate of insufficient tissue for tissue for tissue testing.
+Johnston et al176 estimated this figure at 16%.
 While both studies considered changes in life expectancy, neither included a formal cost-effectiveness analysis, and the cost-effectiveness of liquid biopsy testing for people with insufficient tissue for tissue testing is unknown.
-Similarly, we were unable to identify Canadian cost-effectiveness evidence for alternative liquid biopsy testing strategies such as the liquid-first or tissue-first strategies evaluated by Yang et al. 178
+Similarly, we were unable to identify Canadian cost-effectiveness evidence for alternative liquid biopsy testing strategies such as the liquid-first or tissue-first strategies evaluated by Yang et al.178

-The 3 Canadian studies found liquid biopsy testing to be associated with increased testing costs compared with tissue testing despite the fact that liquid biopsy testing has lower sample acquisition costs.
-174-176 The greater cost of liquid biopsy testing results primarily from the cost of commercial liquid biopsy tests.
-Patel et al 175 and Ezeife et al 174 found that the increased use of targeted therapies associated with introducing liquid biopsy testing to standard care resulted in a reduction in drug costs.
+The 3 Canadian studies found liquid biopsy testing to be associated with increased testing costs compared with tissue testing despite the fact that liquid biopsy testing has lower sample acquisition costs.174-176 The greater cost of liquid biopsy testing results primarily from the cost of commercial liquid biopsy tests.
+Patel et al175 and Ezeife et al174 found that the increased use of targeted therapies associated with introducing liquid biopsy testing to standard care resulted in a reduction in drug costs.
 This was because in both analyses, people without an identified actionable genomic alteration were eligible to receive pembrolizumab (a type of immunotherapy), which has a higher acquisition cost compared with other targeted therapies.